List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 602

 Kentucky Route 602 is a 0.690 mi supplemental road in Central City in central Muhlenberg County.
 The highway begins at KY 277 (River Road) in the north of downtown.
 KY 602 heads north along an unnamed street and meets the western end of KY 3038 (Prison Road) before reaching its north end at KY 1031 (Second Street).

 Major intersections

 Kentucky Route 603

 Kentucky Route 603 is a 1.701 mi supplemental road in Owensboro in central Daviess County.
 The highway begins just south of a diamond interchange with the Wendell Ford Expressway, which carries US 60 and US 231 around the south side of Owensboro; the road continues south as Pleasant Valley Road No. 1.
 KY 603 passes through an S-curve and expands to a four-lane divided highway.
 The highway crosses over a CSX rail line and reaches its northern terminus at Fourth Street; this intersection also serves as the western terminus of KY 144.
+The highway was designated on September 12, 2011.

+The original KY 603 ran from US 421 to KY 602 in Central City.
+This was given to the city on May 5, 1994.